taylordotfish/pyrcb/docs/custom-commands.rst

             self.register_event(self.on_invite, "INVITE")

         def on_invite(self, nickname, target, channel):
-            # In custom event handlers, only the nickname parameter is of
+            # In custom event handlers, only the first parameter is
-            # type IStr.
-Other parameters must be converted manually.
+            # case-insensitive.
+Other parameters must be manually converted.
             channel, target = IStr(channel), IStr(target)
             print(nickname, "has invited", target, "to", channel)

-As stated in the example above, in custom event handlers, only the first parameter (usually the nickname of the user the command originated from) is of type `IStr` (i.e. case-insensitive).
-All other parameters that represent nicknames or channels should be converted to IStr.
+As stated in the example above, in custom event handlers, only the first parameter (usually the nickname of the user the command originated from) is case-insensitive.
+All other parameters that represent nicknames or channels must be manually converted to `IStr`.
 See :meth:`IRCBot.register_event` for more information.

 Numeric replies are handled in the same way as regular commands, although it may be more appropriate to name the first parameter ``server`` instead of